millerp/let-me-in/README.md

 ##Calculator
 In this test, all you need to do is fork this repository, and use TDD concepts to make the tests pass.
+Then submit your solution in a pull request.